sivakumar-sivaprakasam/aws-glue-job-example/GlueJobExample.md

 ### Country table standardization

-- Load `country.csv` data into a dataframe which doesnt have proper sequence value
+- Load `country.csv` data into a dataframe which does not have proper sequence value
 - Using `zipWithIndex` method to generate new sequence value (starting from 1, 2, ...)
 - Save this new dataframe data into `country` table